2025-09-14

 F9, 1/640 ISO 200

-In post, I converted to Black & White, Infrared.
-Infrared is always intriguing.
+In post, I converted to Black & White, and then Infrared.

 Paintshop Pro (PSP), Black and White conversion